wpmetabox/docsv2/docs/extensions/meta-box-group.md

 `default_state`|Is the group collapsed or expanded by default (when page loads)? `collapsed` or `expanded` (default).
 `group_title`|The title of collapsible group.

 The `group_title` settings can show static text, the group index (if group is cloneable), sub-field value or *any combination of them*.
-To do that, simply set a `group_title` as a text and use the following format:
+To do that, set a `group_title` as a text and use the following format:

 ```
 'group_title' => 'Static text {#} {sub_field_1} {sub_field_2}',